Macro Calculator

 What is the best macro ratio for weight loss?

 A ratio of 40% protein, 30% carbs, 30% fat with a 500-calorie deficit is effective for most people.
-The higher protein percentage preserves muscle mass during caloric restriction.
-However, the best ratio is one you can adhere to consistently.
+The higher protein percentage preserves muscle mass during caloric restriction., the best ratio is one you can adhere to consistently.
 Any moderate caloric deficit with adequate protein (0.7-1.0g per pound) will produce results.

 How much protein do I need per day?